 PART A - to be completed by the applicant

 Full name of child

 Date of Birth

-School you are Our Lady's Catholic Primary School, Barnstaple
+School you are

-applying for
+applying for Our Lady Catholic Primary School, Barnstaple, Devon

-Please tick the box be low if you believe there is an exceptional social or medical need for your child to attend
+Please tick the box b this school. elow if you believe there is an exceptional social or medical need for your child to attend

-this school. this school.

 Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 7 or those of their parents.
 8